13 September 2016

 Knowledge of the causes of variation among models is now guiding data collection in the experiment, with the expectation that the guided experimental data collection will optimally inform future model improvements.

-A major uncertainty in Earth System models is the response of terrestrial ecosystems to rising atmospheric CO2 concentration, particularly in nutrient limited environments.
-The Eucalyptus Free-Air CO2 Enrichment (EucFACE) experiment, established in a nutrient and water-limited woodland, presents a unique opportunity to address uncertainty in Earth System Models, but can best do so if key model uncertainties have been identified in advance.
-We applied seven representative vegetation models to simulate a priori possible outcomes from EucFACE.
+A major uncertainty in Earth System models (ESMs) is the response of terrestrial ecosystems to rising atmospheric carbon dioxide (CO2) concentration, particularly in nutrient-limited environments.
+The EucFACE experiment, established in a nutrient- and water-limited woodland, presents a unique opportunity to address uncertainty in ESMs, but it can best do so if key model uncertainties have been identified in advance.
+The research team applied seven representative vegetation models to simulate a priori possible outcomes from EucFACE.
 Simulated responses to elevated CO2 of annual net primary productivity (NPP) ranged from 0.5% to 25% across models.
 The simulated reduction of NPP during a low-rainfall year varied even more widely than the CO2 response—from 24% to 70%.
-Key processes where assumptions caused disagreement among models included nutrient limitations to growth; feedbacks to nutrient uptake; autotrophic respiration; and the impact of low soil moisture availability on plant processes.
+Key processes where assumptions caused disagreement among models included nutrient limitations to growth, feedbacks to nutrient uptake, autotrophic respiration, and the impact of low soil moisture availability on plant processes.

 Daniel Stover and Jared DeForest

-The National Climate Change Adaptation Research Facility (NCCARF), Primary Industries Adaptation Research Network (PIARN) supported this project and travel for the participants to Sydney, Australia.
-Support via EucFACE as an initiative supported by the Australian Government through the Education Investment Fund and the Department of Industry and Science, in partnership with the University of Western Sydney.
+The Primary Industries Adaptation Research Network (PIARN), set up under the National Climate Change Adaptation Research Facility (NCCARF), supported this project and travel for the participants to Sydney, Australia.
+Support via EucFACE as an initiative supported by the Australian government through the Education Investment Fund and the Department of Industry and Science, in partnership with the University of Western Sydney.
 Research support from the Australian Research Council.
-US Department of Energy (DOE) Office of Science's Biological and Environmental Research (BER).
-European Community's Seventh Framework Programme (FP7 2007-2013) under grant agreement n° 238366 (Greencycles II).
+Other support from the Office of Biological and Environmental Research (BER) within the U.S. Department of Energy (DOE) Office of Science and the European Community's Seventh Framework Programme (FP7 2007–2013) under grant agreement n° 238366 (Greencycles II).